Little Barford: Geology and soil type

 The hamlet lies mainly on first and second terrace river gravel and glacial gravel.
 Boulder clay is to the east.
 Alluvium borders the Great Ouse.
 Underlying these superficial deposits and also in part at the surface is Oxford clay and Kellaways beds.

 Around the hamlet the soil has low fertility, is freely draining and slightly acid with a loamy texture.
 The eastern part of the parish has highly fertile, lime-rich loamy and clayey soils with impeded drainage.
 By the Great Ouse are loamy and clayey floodplain soils with naturally high groundwater.

-The night sky and light pollution
+Night sky and light pollution

 Light pollution is the level of radiance (night lights) shining up into the night sky.
 The Campaign to Protect Rural England (CPRE) divides the level of night sky brightness into 9 bands with band 1 being the darkest i.e. with the lowest level of light pollution and band 9 the brightest and most polluted.
 Little Barford in bands 6 and 7 is adversely affected by lighting at the power station and Arlington Road Industrial Estate.
 The night sky is darker looking southeast.